For First Nations

 The Vuntut Gwitchin of Yukon’s most northerly community, Old Crow, identify as a ‘caribou people’ – their primary food source is the Porcupine Caribou Herd, which travels through the Peel each year.
 Oil and gas development in the caribou’s range could devastate their way of life.
 Likewise, the Tetlit Gwich’in of Fort McPherson depend on a clean and healthy Peel River to sustain their diet of fish.
 The community is concerned about how pollution from upstream mining operations would threaten the fish and their future.

-The Yukon Government’s rejection of a seven-year land-use planning process is not only a betrayal of public confidence, it is a violation of the modern-day treaties.
-Through the Protect Peel campaign, Yukon’s First Peoples are defending their right to be heard by government and to have a genuine say in the future of the land they have lived on since time immemorial.
+The fight to Protect the Peel is not just about the land, but also about Indigenous rights.
+The previous Yukon Government’s rejection of a seven-year land-use planning process was not only a betrayal of public confidence, it was a violation of the modern-day treaties.
+Through the Protect Peel campaign and legal case, Yukon’s First Peoples defended their right to be heard by government and to have a genuine say in the future of the land they have lived on since time immemorial.
+The legal case was the first ever case representing both First Nations and environmental organizations that was heard at the Supreme Court of Canada.